Errors Trigger Retraction Of Study On Mediterranean Diet's Heart Benefits

 Alison McCook is the editor of Retraction Watch, a website that reports on scientific retractions and related issues.
 It is a project of The Center for Scientific Integrity, a nonprofit organization that has been funded by the John D. and Catherine T. MacArthur Foundation, the Laura and John Arnold Foundation and the Helmsley Charitable Trust.

-This story is a partnership with Retraction Watch, which you can find on Twitter: @retractionwatch.
+This story is a partnership with Retraction Watch, which you can find on Twitter: @retractionwatch